patelzil/s-expression-calculator/README.md

 ## How to run

 1. Ensure you have node.js installed.
 If not, you can install node.js by following [this link.](https://nodejs.org/en/)
+2. Download the `main.js` file.
-2. Go the folder containing the `main.js` file.
+3. Go the folder containing the `main.js` file.
-3. Write the command: `node ./main.js {expression}`.
+4. Open the terminal/command line and write the command: `node ./main.js {expression}`.

 Assuming everything went well, this is how sample output should look like:
 ```